rcmanaure/stock-app-flask/flask_api/README.md

 ## To run docker and start the containers :

 - docker-compose up -d (use -d flag for daemonized version)
-## Swagger URL to see the endpoints:
+## Swagger URL to how use the endpoints:

 http://localhost:5000/swagger